-DREAMer Ally Training for Faculty and Staff (Registration required; see link below)
+Dreamer Ally Training for Faculty and Staff (Registration required; see links below)

 Since 2013, the state of Oregon has allowed undocumented immigrant students with established Oregon roots to pay in-state tuition at public colleges and universities.
 The number of such students at UO is growing, as are the challenges these students face in the current political climate.
 Ensuring their safety and success is a core part of our academic mission.